PICKAWAY – This time of year around fall you will see these odd-looking fruit on the ground known as hedge apples, the question is what are they for?

-The “oranges” which they are also referred as, come from a Osage-orange tree which are not indigenous to Ohio but were introduced in Ohio in the 1800s.
+The “oranges” which they are also referred to as come from an Osage-orange tree which are not indigenous to Ohio, but were introduced in Ohio in the 1800s.
 The trees were brought to Ohio by settlers for forming a natural fence along farmlands and wind sheers.
 The tree is native to Arkansas, Texas, and Oklahoma.
 Recently a tree of larger than 20 feet circumference was found in Pickaway County, you can read about that here: http://www.sciotopost.com/conservation-organization-found-possibly-largest-osage-orange-tree-ohio-pickaway-county-2/

 Scientists also found that natural concentrations of these compounds in the fruit were too low to be an effective repellent.
 So, don’t be fooled into spending much to use hedge apples as an insect repellent.

 You can pick the fruit and use it as decoration in the fall months.
-Scientist suggest using gloves because of the milky juice can irritate the skin.
+Scientists suggest using gloves because of the milky juice can irritate the skin.